TotallyFred/pyCloudWatcher/README.md

 Particularly, the protocol description is in the section called "Information for developers / integrators" (bottom right corner).

 I can only recommend LunaticoAstro.
-Their staff is super friendly and responsive.
+Their staff is super friendly and responsive; even for technical questions around the CloudWatcher protocol.
+I will likely purchase their Pocket CW as it support the same API as the stationary CloudWatcher.
+If you happen to have a PocketCW to test with, please report feedback.